samsquire/ideas4/README.md

 # 53. Loop indexing - data structure loops generalisation/loops to data structure

+This idea is not intuitive but this idea has wide ranging impacts on efficiency and query planning.

+We should arrange our data that is easiest for the human to understand and let the computer optimise actual data storage.

 Each stage of iteration represents a new intermediary data structure.

 Each field access or pointer deference represents a column in the looped dataset.

 ```
 class Category {